Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

         evens.append(element)
 ```

 Now, let's imagine that `some_collection` is actually just a list of numbers from 0 to 9 (i.e. `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]`).
-Remember that we can use the `range()` function to create this list.
+Remember, we can use the `range()` function to create this list.
 To get a list of all the even numbers from 0 to 9, then, we can modify our code as follows.

 ```python
 evens = []